 Apple’s latest version of operating system, iOS 14, is finally here.
-It is loaded with many awesome features, including Home screen widgets, Smart Stack, new App Library, No full screen calls, App clips, etc. Many people can’t wait to try out these cool new features and install the iOS 14 or iPadOS 14 beta on their devices.
+It is loaded with many awesome features, including Home screen widgets, Smart Stack, new App Library, No full screen calls, App clips, etc. Many people can’t wait to try out these cool new features and install the iOS 14 or iPadOS 14 on their devices.
 However, some users may experience troubles with iPhone or iPad after an iOS 14 update, such as device crash, apps stop working, poor battery life, etc.

 Part 1: Backup iDevice before Downgrading

 Before we get into doing an iOS 14 downgrade, let’s first learn how to back up your device.
 In case something goes wrong and the downgrade process delete all the date saved in your iPhone or iPad, you should take a working backup that you can quickly restore at any point.
 Once you have the backup, you can then start to downgrade iOS 14 to iOS 13 without worrying about data loss.